Science Topics

 A Visitor From Beyond Our Solar System

-Astronomers around the world have been racing to observe 3I/ATLAS, only the third confirmed interstellar object ever detected passing through our solar system.
-Discovered in July 2025 by the NASA-funded Asteroid Terrestrial-impact Last Alert System (ATLAS) survey telescope in Chile, the comet has since become the focus of an unprecedented global observation campaign as it makes its closest approach to the Sun in late 2025.
-Scientists are using everything from ground-based observatories to space telescopes including Hubble and the James Webb Space Telescope to study its composition, structure, and behaviour before it disappears back into deep space.
+Astronomers around the world are racing to observe 3I/ATLAS, only the third confirmed interstellar object ever detected passing through our solar system.
+First identified in July 2025 by the NASA-funded Asteroid Terrestrial-impact Last Alert System (ATLAS) survey telescope in Chile, the comet has become the centerpiece of an unprecedented global observing campaign as it approaches its closest point to the Sun in late 2025.
+Scientists are deploying a wide range of instruments—from ground-based observatories to space telescopes such as Hubble and the James Webb Space Telescope—to examine its composition, structure, and behavior before it vanishes back into deep space.

 What Makes 3I/ATLAS So Unusual